 Satisfactory completion of the state Correctional Academy is required for successful completion of the PSO’s probationary period.

-All newly hired civilian employees will receive orientation training by the Human Resources Department.
-The training supervisor or training officer of the appropriate section will provide the following information:
+All newly hired Professional employees will receive orientation training by the Human Resources Department.
+The Training supervisor or Training officer of the appropriate section will provide the following:

 v Orientation to the department's mission, purpose, goals, policies, and procedures

 Training provided to professional employees who are in frequent contact with the public should include the skills necessary to perform the technical aspects of their job and the importance of the link they provide between the public and the department.

 The following positions require initial and ongoing training commensurate with their responsibilities.
 Such training will stress not only the skills necessary to perform technical aspects of their jobs but also the importance of the link they provide between citizen and the Department.

 v Records Specialists

 Training records and relevant data regarding civilian training shall be maintained within the employee’s Section.